|Vocal Cord Dysfunction (VCD)

 It was not easy for my husband and me to get the VCD correctly diagnosed:

 In 2000, I first had VCD attacks (during a severe case of bronchitis).
 After many misdiagnoses at Emergency Rooms, I also went to Nat’l Jewish, and was quickly diagnosed with VCD.
 VCD is not “catching”, but, it is common.
 Each person’s list of VCD causes is unique to that person.
-Using the SINUS TIPS, and the GASTRIC REFLUX TIPS, helped me to also quickly conquer my VCD, in 2000.
+Using the SINUS TIPS, and the GASTRIC REFLUX TIPS, helped me to also quickly control my VCD, back in 2000, which in my case, may have been due to a "post viral vagal neuropathy", since my bronchitis was viral.

-If you would like to speak by phone, or send me an email, I would be happy to try to help you or whoever has the VCD, to conquer it, as quickly and as easily as possible.
+If you would like to speak by phone, or send me an email, I will be happy to try to help you or whoever has or might have VCD, to conquer it, as quickly and as easily as possible, by suggesting medical sources (doctors and speech pathologists) in your area, who know about VCD, and by answering your questions about what is in my website.

 Although I am not a medical doctor (MD), I am a former RN/registered nurse, with many years of experience dealing holistically with various ailments, including conquering my husband's and my previous VCD attacks (and helping many, many others to conquer their VCD).
 The advice I can give you, is not medical advice--it is practical advice.
 The practical advice can help you to make a plan, about what you can try doing (and not doing), and also includes seeing various VCD-knowledgable specialist doctors, to be safe, and to get fully and accurately diagnosed, and correctly treated for your specific situation.

-please use my backup email, that is CarolVCDlady@gmail.com .
+My email was email@example.com, but stopped working on Tues.
+6/22/2021.
+Please use my NEW email, that is firstname.lastname@example.org .
 If I am

 away from the

 and cannot answer your email, you can call me.
-Leave a message, if I
+Again, leave a message, if I

-Remember, for ANY BREATHING PROBLEMS, get emergency medical care, right away, to be safe!
+Remember, for ANY BREATHING PROBLEMS, I urge you to get emergency medical help, right away, to be safe!

 You are now at the bottom of the "home page" web-page.
 Please read web-page 1, next.